-So do you think UI is all about visual design or maybe that UX is about research?
+So do you think UI is all about visual design or maybe that UX is all about research?
 I'm here to debunk some commonly held myths about UI and UX design.

 If you're just getting yourself oriented to the world of UX and UI design or even if you are well into your career, the quickly changing nature of design means there is an inordinate amount of roles, subroles and information to consider.
-A lot of which swirls around the internet and gets pickup up and spread without us having the chance to test it for ourselves.
+A lot of which swirls around the internet and gets pickup and spread without us having the chance to test it for ourselves.
 There is only so much time and it seems there is so much we have to know.

 So I want to talk about some of these myths today.